Why do business here?

 Roomie Apartment Hotel at 3-7 Layard Street opened its doors early y2020.
 With a range of stylish studio accommodation, it was set to make a splash in Avondale until Covid hit.

 One of the key projects of Kāinga Ora in the regeneration of Avondale town centre is a new housing development for older people known as Highbury Triangle currently being built.

 The development, located between Great North Road and Community Lane, will include 236 homes, which will predominately be made up of a state housing complex for older people, alongside a component of market homes and commercial space.

 It will be contained within five apartment buildings, spanning six to eight levels.
 Four of the apartment blocks, or 81 percent of the development, will be retained for state housing.
 These homes enable tenants to live independently, or with some assistance, as required.

-Highbury Triangle is expected to be completed by mid-2022.
+Highbury Triangle was initially expected to be completed by mid-2022.

 STREET PAVERS PROJECT

-A project by Auckland Transport and Whau Local Board to replace the renown slippery pavers in Avondale Mainstreet is underway with Stage II set to be completed at the end of 2021.
+A project by Auckland Transport and Whau Local Board to replace the renown "slippery pavers" in Avondale Mainstreet is in progress.
+Stage II is set to be completed early 2022.
 The work includes upgrades of the street lighting and bike stands.
 Stage III will be completed with the development of the new Community Centre and Library Hub.